Skip to main content

 At the P&DC, sometime on Tuesday, Gina’s ballot envelope went through the machines that sort and postmark the mail.
 If anything went wrong during postal processing, her envelope might not have gotten postmarked until after the 8:00 pm on Tuesday, the election day deadline.
 It was then bagged and loaded onto a truck for final delivery to the County Registrar of Voters (ROV).

-Finally, on Wednesday morning, Gina’s ballot arrived at the ROV.
+Finally, on Wednesday night, Gina’s ballot arrived at the ROV.
 As long as a mail-in ballot is delivered by the end of election week, that’s OK in California.
 But it still needs to have the right postmark.

 The envelope was inspected for proper signature, and for a postmark before 8:00 pm on Tuesday, 11/5.
 If there were any problems in handling at the P&DC, Gina’s ballot’s postmark might be late - and her ballot, which she mailed on Friday afternoon, could not be counted.